 Keeping Pets Safe On Boats

-Be sure your pet is wearing a Personal Lifesaver Device (PFD) if they have never been on the water (and in most cases, even if they are familiar with water).
-You can’t be too safe!
+Be sure your pet is wearing a Personal Lifesaver Device (PFD) if they have never been on the water (and in most cases, even if they are very familiar with water).
 This is particularly important when dealing with ocean sports such as surfing or paddle boarding.
-Your dog can easily get away from you and may not make it back to that beach as they often have problems negotiating distance in the ocean.
-Make sure you have an appropriately size life jacket for your dog or cat, especially if they plan on entering the water.

 Store Fishing Tackle Away from Pets